Our Ministries at Bridge of Hope

 Hope Education focuses on basic academic skills training—reading, math, and writing.
 While many students come seeking their GED, their real need is to learn how to read.
 According to National Literacy Council, 85% of incarcerated juveniles and 75% of incarcerated adults are illiterate, and we see a high correlation to joblessness, homelessness and criminal activity.
 Many of our students are working through the most basic of skills.

-The more we address these problems, the more we will have working homeowners in our community, instead of desperate homeless people who choose criminal activity as a means of survival.
+The more we address these problems, the more we will have working homeowners in our community.
 If we remove desperation, and replace it with the true hope of the Gospel, we address the deeper need driving the negative elements of a broken community.
 Bridge of Hope is working to build a family-like community among those most ostracized by society—ex-felons, recovering drug addicts, homeless, and those struggling with literacy.

 - Training in sound doctrine & true mission of Christ